13 Zero Waste Toothpaste Brands – Plastic Free Products To Sink Your Teeth Into

-These tabs contain no preservatives, GMOs, gluten, dyes, palm oil, aluminum or nanoparticles, foaming agents, SLS, paraffin, or other petroleum based products.
+These plastic free toothpaste tabs contain no preservatives, GMOs, gluten, dyes, palm oil, aluminum or nanoparticles, foaming agents, SLS, paraffin, or other petroleum based products.

-Instead you’ll find a vegan and cruelty free formula made of microfine cellulose, baking soda, and silica.
-The cellulose is what packs the punch, polishing your teeth to a “smooth post-dentist feeling”.
+Instead you’ll find a vegan and cruelty free formula made of microfine polishing cellulose, baking soda, and silica in a mildly minty flavor.

 Unpaste’s goal is “to provide best possible dental care using the least amount of chemical ingredients possible, with no waste.”

-They only make tooth tabs, but they’ve been wildly successful at doing just that.
+They only make sustainable zero waste toothpaste, and they’ve been wildly successful at doing exactly that.

-You can now find Unpaste in tons of sustainable online retailers, as well as in lots of natural or zero waste brick-and-mortar shops around the U.S.
+You can now find Unpaste in tons of sustainable online retailers, as well as in zero waste brick-and-mortar shops around the U.S.